Skip to content

 <p>Health: <span data-bind="health">0</span>/<span data-bind="maxHealth">0</span></p>

-Attributes persist in the DOM for O(1) updates — supports 60fps game-loop speed without template re-parsing.
+Attributes persist in the DOM, so updates stay O(1).
+That holds 60fps game-loop speed without re-parsing the template every frame.

 For text elements: sets textContent.
 For input elements: sets value.